-Basic Life Support classes are a mandatory class for many professions.
-Below are a few frequently asked questions about this type of medical training.
+Basic Life Support classes are mandatory classes for many professions.
+Below are some basic life support facts and frequently asked questions about this type of medical training.

 What is BLS?